zero-to-mastery/resources/WebDesignResources.md

 - [CSS Matic](https://www.cssmatic.com/): The ultimate CSS tools for web designers.
 Tools to create gradient generator, border radius, noise texture, and box shadow.

 - [Trianglify.io](https://trianglify.io/): Tool for generating low poly triangle patterns that can be used as wallpapers and website assets.

+- [Icons8](https://icons8.com/): Free icons, photos, and other.
+Ideal for finding icons with consistent and editable style.

 ## Illustrations